ejmadkins/ssh-cabby/README.md

 ENTER group (0-2) ==> 0
 ```

-4. Select a group based on the group ID:
+4. Select a group based on the device ID:

 ```
 0: EXAMPLE-DEVICE-2